 If you would like to listen to more of this interview, be sure to check out the podcast episode where Michel provides further insight into Fax and SMS messaging.
 To learn more about Screenzest services visit their website.

 Spearline Fax Assure

 Fax Assure verifies that your fax numbers are operational and confirms that the devices are connected and receiving faxes as they should be.
 Confirm connection, fax tone detection, and fax handshake as part of critical process control.
-To find out more, check out our explainer video or visit our Product page.

 If you are new to Spearline and would like to find out more about how you can benefit from the platform, please send us a brief message, and we will be in contact with you shortly.
 For further information, .